surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.23.0-b.1 =
+= 4.23.0-rc.1 =

-(2019/02/08) The "Product Availability" option in the Document SSO metabox is now disabled automatically if a known e-commerce plugin is detected.
+(2019/02/09) Added support for the Pin It button in WooCommerce archive pages (Pro version).
 Removed the "Author Link URL Profile Contact" and "Google+ Business Page URL" options.
+"Product Availability" is now disabled if a supported e-commerce plugin is detected.

 = 4.22.0 =